dozzie/seismometer-toolbox/doc/commandline/pullpushbridge.rst

 .. cmdoption:: --plugin <name>

    Name of plugin.
 See :ref:`plugins` for list of available plugins.
+It may also be a filename containing :ref:`appropriate Python code
+   <pullpushbridge-api>`.

 .. cmdoption:: --destination <address>